iggredible/Learn-Vim/ch26_vimscript_variables_scopes.md

 " returns error

 let waffle = "pancake"
-" returns error
+" throws an error
 ```

+## Variable Sources

-Before learning native Vimscript variables, it's good to learn the different sources of Vim variables that you can use.
-There are three more "variables" you can use inside Vim expressions: environment variable, option variable, and register variable.
+There are three sources for variables: environment variable, option variable, and register variable.

 ### Environment Variable

-Suppose that you have a `SHELL` environment variable already available in your terminal.
-To access it from Vim:
+Vim can access your terminal environment variable.
+For example, if you have the `SHELL` environment variable available in your terminal, you can access it from Vim with:

 ```
 echo $SHELL
 " returns $SHELL value.
 In my case, it returns /bin/bash
 ```

-### Option variable
+### Option Variable

-You can access Vim options with `&` (options are the settings you access with `:set`).
-To see what background Vim uses, you can run:
+You can access Vim options with `&` (these are the settings you access with `set`).

+For example, to see what background Vim uses, you can run:

 ```
 echo &background